rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ## Introduction

-x11vnc is a powerful VNC program that stands out by using the existing X session rather than starting a new one.
-This feature makes it an excellent tool for remote support, as it allows you to control a user's screen or X session from a distance.
+x11vnc is a powerful VNC program.
+What makes x11vnc different from other VNC programs is an administrator can grab a user's existing X session rather than be forced to create a new one.
+This makes X11VNC ideal for providing remote support to Linux desktops.

 This guide teaches you how to set up an X11vnc server and how to connect to it remotely.